Comparative Statics of Trading Boundary in Finite Horizon Portfolio Selection with Proportional Transaction Costs: Abstract

 \section{Abstract}

-{ We consider the Merton’s problem with proportional transaction costs.
-It is well-known that the optimal investment strategy is characterized by two trading boundaries, i.e., the buy boundary and the sell boundary, between which is the no-trading region.
-We study how the two trading boundaries vary with transaction costs.
-We reveal that the cost-adjusted trading boundaries are monotone in transaction costs.
-Our result indicates that (i) the Merton line must lie between two cost-adjusted trading boundaries; (ii) when the Merton line is positive, the buy boundary and the sell boundary are monotone in transaction costs and the Merton line lies in the no-trading region as a result.} \ \\ {\bf Keywords}: HJB equation, transaction costs, free boundary, singular control
+{We consider Merton's problem with proportional transaction costs.
+It is well known that the optimal investment strategy is characterized by two trading boundaries—the buy boundary and the sell boundary—between which lies the no-trading region.
+We investigate how these two trading boundaries vary with the transaction cost rates.
+We show that the cost-adjusted trading boundaries are monotone in the transaction costs.
+Our result implies the following: (i) the Merton line must lie between the two cost-adjusted trading boundaries; and (ii) when the Merton line is positive, both the buy and sell boundaries are monotone in the transaction cost rates, and consequently the Merton line lies in the no-trading region.}